 PostgreSQL allows you to dump all users with the command:

 You can then edit the file

 reexecuting that on the newly created node.

 Other mechanisms are possible, depending on your identity and access

 management solution (IAM) but aren't automated at this time.

 DDL changes executed by a user are applied as that same user on each node.

 DML changes to tables are replicated as the table-owning user on the target node.
-We recommend but do not enforce that a table be owned by the same user on each node.
+We recommend but don't enforce that a table be owned by the same user on each node.

 Suppose table A is owned by user X on node1 and owned by user Y on node2.
 If user Y has higher privileges than user X, this might be viewed as a privilege escalation.
 Since some nodes have different use cases, we allow this but warn against it to allow the security administrator to plan and audit this situation.